1. Identify the type and function of the underlined phrase in the following sentence.

 Answers:

-• Indirect object, complex direct object
+• Indirect object,

-• Complex direct object, indirect object
+• Complex direct

-• Direct object, complex indirect object
+object, indirect object

-• Complex indirect object, direct object
+• Complex indirect

 74. Choose the phrase that best completes the sentence below.